-- Labor certification (PERM): Obtaining labor certification requires a determination by the U.S. Department of Labor that the hiring will not adversely impact U.S. job opportunities and that there is no qualified American applicant for the position.
+- Labor certification (PERM): Obtaining labor certification requires a determination by the U.S. Department of Labor that the hiring will not adversely impact U.S. worker job opportunities and that there are no qualified American applicants for the position.

 - Outstanding professors and researchers: A first-preference (EB-1) group, outstanding professors and researchers may be eligible for employment-based immigration without a labor certification.

 - Individuals of extraordinary ability: Individuals of extraordinary ability are another group given first preference (EB-1).
 This visa is available for those who can demonstrate extraordinary ability in various specified fields through documentation of national and international acclaim.

 - Multinational Managers or Executives: A first-preference (EB-1) group, where the petitioning employer must be a U.S. employer and intend to employ you in a managerial or executive capacity.
 The petitioner must have been doing business in the U.S. for at least 1 year, as a legal entity with a qualifying relationship to the entity that employed you abroad in a managerial or executive capacity.

 - National interest waiver: For most second preference (EB-2) candidates, USCIS will require a job offer and PERM labor certification.
 However, if it can be established that granting the EB-2 petition would be in the national interest of the United States and the other requirements are met, the job offer and labor certification requirements can be waived with a national interest waiver (NIW).